M/V Origin Galapagos

 The 142 foot M/V Origin combines a high level of comfort, attention to detail and service, with quality guided land excursions.
 Head out in small groups with expert naturalist guides for a highly personalized introduction to this unique corner of the Earth; a truly life enriching experience.

-With adventure and comfort at the forefront, guests can benefit from a variety of activities during their 7 night cruises.
+With adventure and comfort at the forefront, guests can benefit from a variety of activities during their 7-night cruises.
 The highly trained guides (one guide for ten passengers) will assist guests to explore these ecologically diverse collection of islands and wildlife.
 They will take you on guided nature walks, giving you plenty of time for photographs, questions and contemplation of birds, reptiles and plant species as well as volcanoes.
-You will be given the opportunity to venture out in a clear-bottom kayak or stand up paddle board to get a different perspective on the unique marine life.
-Meander along stretches of secluded beaches, swim with playful sea lions, snorkel among penguins and sea turtles.
+You will be given the opportunity to venture out in a clear-bottom kayak, glass-bottom boat or stand up paddle board to get a different perspective on the unique marine life.
+Meander along stretches of secluded beach, swim with playful sea lions, snorkel among penguins and sea turtles.
 Get up close to the shore life on Zodiac rides through mangroves and along the cliffs.
 Watch out for dolphins riding the bow wave, whale sightings, rays, frigates and boobies diving for fish.

 After lunch, you can take a siesta or work out in the fitness center, before a briefing on the activities you will be able to enjoy the following day.
 After a delicious dinner, sit out on deck, relax in the Jacuzzi and enjoy the views of a sky scattered with stars.